konstantinosalatzas/bdn2csv/README.md

 As the SAS Business Data Network (BDN) can be:
 * imported from XML or CSV file but
-* exported only to CSV file,
+* exported only to XML file,

 I developed bdn2csv to transform an XML Export file into an equivalent CSV Import file: